rkique/hl-wiki/docs/Deletion/Syncope (medial vowel loss).md

-Syncope is the loss of a vowel in the middle of word.
+Syncope is a term for the loss of a vowel from the middle of a word.

 Examples:
+In many English varieties, the middle vowels in *fam(i)ly* and *mem(o)ry* are dropped.